monk-io/docs/_mkdocs/docs/use-cases.md

 ...
 ```

-**Parts of your stack** the `group` type on Monk Hub defines pre-composed systems, such as a backend or data pipeline.
+: **Parts of your stack**: the `group` type on Monk Hub defines pre-composed systems, such as a backend or data pipeline.
 When you find the right group, you can compose it with the rest of your application with minimal config work:

 ```
 monk list | grep group